LeenaB21/ecommerce-data-analysis/README.md

 # E-Commerce Data Analysis Project

 This project explores an e-commerce dataset through data cleaning, exploratory analysis, and time series insights using Python.
-It also includes interactive Power BI dashboards to visualize customer satisfaction, product trends, and delivery performance for business decision-makingIt is organized into three main Jupyter Notebooks:
+It also includes interactive Power BI dashboards to visualize customer satisfaction, product trends, and delivery performance for business decision-making.

 ## Notebooks Overview